jvrglr/Scripts_and_notes/New_Fortran_notes.md

 4. Integer division truncates by deafault: 5/2 generates 2 as outcome. nint(dble(5)/2) generates 3 as outcome.

 5. WORK ALWAYS IN DOUBLE PRECISION--> int*8!! if a,b are positive numbers of integer type and a*b>max(integer type) then the output a*b is NEGATIVE!!!
 TRY TO AVOID THIS SITUATION.
+ESTIMATE RANGE OF VARIABLES!

 ### From number to string and vice versa
 https://coderwall.com/p/dqwzea/str2num-and-num2str-functions-in-fortran